hafizhmh/STNK-TA_APIserver/README.md

 ## Installation
 1. Install Node.js and Python 3.9.
 2. Make sure Python 3.9 can be called by using `python3` alias.
-3. Make a `connectionString.txt` file on root.
+3. Make a `connectionString.txt` file on project's root folder.
 Put your MongoDB connection string inside it.
 4. Install all Node.js dependencies by using npm.
 ```
 npm install